News from Home: Home media

 News from Home was released on DVD in France through Carlotta Films on 18 April 2007.
 In 2010, The Criterion Collection released the film on DVD through its "Eclipse" series, as part of a set called Chantal Akerman in the Seventies.
 The set includes four feature films that Akerman directed in the 1970s as well as a number of short films.
 News from Home is included on the first disc of the set, called The New York Films.

 On 23 January 2024, The Criterion Collection released News from Home, along with eight other works by Akerman, on Blu-ray as part of the box set Chantal Akerman Masterpieces (1968–1978).

 Reception

-News from Home has a 100% rating on Rotten Tomatoes, based on 6 reviews.
+News from Home has been met with highly positive critical reception, especially for its depiction of alienation.
+The film has a 100% rating on Rotten Tomatoes, based on 8 reviews.
 In the Chicago Reader, Jonathan Rosenbaum called it "one of the best depictions of the alienation of exile that I know."
+As appreciation of Chantal Akerman's films increased, News from Home gained stature among critics.

+In the 2022 Sight and Sound critic's poll, the film received 45 votes from critics and was ranked in 52nd place, tying with Ali: Fear Eats the Soul.
+In the 2022 Sight and Sound director's poll, the films received 10 votes from directors and was ranked in 72nd place, tying with Shoah, The Searchers, Modern Times, Touki Bouki, Sans Soleil, The Spirit of the Beehive, The Seventh Seal, The Red Shoes, Chinatown, Ikiru, L'Argent, The Conversation, Kes, A Separation, Salo, or the 120 Days of Sodom, Where is the Friends House, and A Brighter Summer Day.

+It was listed as the third best Chantal Akerman film by opinion blog Films Fatale in 2026, behind D'Est and Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles.
+The blog theorized "Akerman is trying to find peace and belonging and allowing us to know our concerns are shared."